denishpatel/pg-clone-schema/README.md

 # clone_schema

 Works on Linux distros and all Windows versions.
+It also runs on PostgreSQL in the cloud (AWS, GCP, MS Azure).

 Handles following objects: